Inowho/Inowho/README.md

 - > "Five, six..." - Andrew
 - > "In four, dammit!
 Look at me!" - Terence Fletcher
 - > "Now are you a rusher, or are you a dragger or are you gonna be ON MY TIME?" - Terence Fletcher
-- > "What the fuck are you looking for?
+- > "What are you looking for?
 There's no pot of gold down there." - Terence Fletcher
 - > "Really?
 Adjusting the seat, really?
-That's been your problem the whole fucking time, the seat height?
+That's been your problem the whole time, the seat height?
 So now you have it, right?
 Go!" - Terence Fletcher

 <p align="center">
   <img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExMWlzd2N1emk2a2c5aWliNDVoa25xY2lwMzVlMTZ0Y2puNTRjb2o3YSZlcD12MV9naWZzX3NlYXJjaCZjdD1n/X7Bckr1JaJS1opWTzO/giphy.gif" width="300" />